-We appreciate that this may be a controversial topic but the growth of marihuana for medical use is legalised here in BC for licensed growers.
-We field lots of calls from growers and so chose to complete this test to gather our own data on the effects of bokashi bran on plant growth and yield.
+We appreciate that this may be a controversial topic.
+However, the growth of marihuana for medical use is legalised here in BC for licensed growers.
+We field lots of calls from growers about bokashi.
+Therefore, we chose to complete this test to gather our own data on the effects of bokashi bran on plant growth and yield.

 First we would like to acknowledge that this grower has a licence to grow medicinal marihuana, for personal use.
 We did not pay this grower anything.
 All we asked for was permission to be there at various stages of the growing process, to provide bokashi bran, and to document what we observed.

 We began the test with a fresh round of 18 healthy looking baby ‘clones’.
 Our grower planted 17 of these clones in small 4″ pots, as he usually does, and in the 18th pot we mixed in a half cup of bokashi bran with the soil before he planted the clone in it.

 The growing medium he uses is a soil-less potting mix.
 Watering and feeding was done using his regular store bought supplies (non organic by our observation).